A. What is Enlightenment?

 The 18th century is usually called the “Age of Enlightenment” in Europe.
 “What is enlightenment?” was the theme of a German essay competition in 1784.
 Immanuel Kant’s famous response opened with the motto, “Have the courage to use your own understanding,” and concluded with, “At last, free thought acts even on the fundamentals of government.”
 2 In the Enlightenment, the torch of reason that had been ignited in science and mathematics was held up to the church and state.

-There was good reason to question authority.
-Wealth and power were concentrated in a very small class of monarchs, nobles, and priests.
+There was good reason to apply free thought to government.
+Wealth and power were concentrated in a small class of monarchs, nobles, and priests.
 The power struggles among them held undue sway on the fortunes of ordinary men.
 The advent of reason encouraged writers and thinkers (philosophes) to ask if might really makes right.
 They asked bold questions such as, “Can citizens govern themselves?
 Should the church be involved in matters of state?
 Do monarchs really have a divine right to rule?
 In fact, how much about divinity can we really know at all?”

 Like the Reformation before it, the Enlightenment spread through literacy.
 Books, pamphlets, and newspapers influenced an increasingly important public opinion.
 Some of the most widely read Enlightenment writers were Hume and Smith in Scotland, Rousseau and Voltaire in France, and Franklin and Paine in America.
 Denis Diderot supervised publication of France’s great Encyclopedie.
 Gathering the nation’s collective knowledge into a single source that could be consulted by everyone, it was created in the same spirit as personal computers and the internet 200 years later.
 Meanwhile, amateur philosophes found community in private forums like salons, coffeehouses, and masonic lodges.